drewyh999/linear_algebra_in_columnstore/scripts/README.md

 ## Configuration file for Clion
-Here I also attached a configuration file for clion which you can use then run MonetDB compiling all files in one click
+Here I also attached a configuration file for clion which you can use then run MonetDB compiling all files in one click in this configuration file, we assume that you choose to install the MonetDB in the same folder as the code and you initailize a database called test.

+Also, you should make sure that the cmake settings of clion have the following Cmake options:
+`-DCMAKE_INSTALL_PREFIX=[PATH TO YOUR FAVORATE MONETDB INSTALLATION] -DASSERT=ON -DSTRICT=0`

+## Clion remote development
+You can use jetbrains client to directly develop and debug code that are on the server from your own computer.
+In clion, go to `file -> remote development -> ssh connection` then use the same credentials you use to log in the vm then a jetbrains client will be installed on the vm and you can start to develop and debug exactly the same as the local clion